miguoliang/english-learning-town/README.md

 1. **🌐 Visit the Game**: Go to [https://miguoliang.github.io/english-learning-town/](https://miguoliang.github.io/english-learning-town/)
 2. **🎯 Start Playing**: Click "Start Game" when the page loads
 3. **🚶 Move Around**: Use Arrow Keys or WASD to explore the town
-4. **💬 Interact**: Press SPACEBAR to enter buildings and talk to NPCs
-5. **📚 Learn**: Complete activities to improve your English skills!
+4. **📚 Learn**: Complete activities to improve your English skills!

 ### Controls

 - **Movement**: Use Arrow Keys or WASD to move your character around the town
-- **Interaction**: Press SPACEBAR to enter buildings or talk to NPCs
 - **Navigation**: Explore freely and discover learning opportunities throughout the town

 ### Gameplay Guide

 1. **Start your Journey**: Begin in the town center and explore the different areas
-2. **Visit Buildings**: Enter the school, library, cafe, or shop by walking up to them and pressing SPACEBAR
-3. **Meet NPCs**: Talk to teachers, librarians, and other characters to start learning activities
-4. **Complete Activities**: Engage with grammar lessons, vocabulary exercises, and reading comprehension
+2. **Complete Activities**: Engage with grammar lessons, vocabulary exercises, and reading comprehension
-5. **Track Progress**: Watch your English skills improve across grammar, vocabulary, reading, and conversation
+3. **Track Progress**: Watch your English skills improve across grammar, vocabulary, reading, and conversation

 ### Learning Activities

-- **🏫 School**: Grammar lessons and structured English exercises with the teacher
+- **📝 Grammar Lessons**: Present Simple vs. Continuous and other grammar topics
+- **🛒 Vocabulary Building**: Shopping and everyday item vocabulary
-- **📚 Library**: Reading comprehension and literature-based activities with the librarian
+- **📚 Reading Comprehension**: Literature-based activities and exercises
-- **☕ Cafe**: Conversational English practice in a relaxed social setting
-- **🛍️ Shop**: Vocabulary building through practical shopping scenarios with the shopkeeper
+- **💬 Interactive Conversations**: Practice conversational English skills

 ### System Requirements